-On today’s date in 1758, Nova Scotia Governor Charles Lawrence convened the first meeting of the Nova Scotia legislature in the Halifax Court House with the first popularly elected parliament in Canadian history.
+On today’s date in 1758, Nova Scotia Governor Charles Lawrence convened the first meeting of the Nova Scotia legislature in the Halifax Court House with what was the first popularly elected parliament in Canadian history.

 COLONY OF NOVA SCOTIA

 The newly formed government consisted of a governor, council and general assembly.
 The governor and council provided an election of 16 members for the entire province, which at that time included New Brunswick.